aristaflow/surveyjs-google-maps/README.md

 widgets, the resulting JSON will loose this value since the `valueName` needs to be unique with respect to the survey.

+To improve readability, every field is also available starting with an upper-case character.
+This is especially useful when combining without separator, e. g. `address1City`.

 #### Example
 > {
 >   "pages": [